bkesterbyld/maroon-potato/src/pages/index.md

         image_align: center
         image_has_padding: true
         subtitle: For developers
-      - title: Back Office Modernization
+      - title: Headless Back Office
         title_align: left
         content: >
           Merge key back office data into one environment—to make sense of it